 1. Regional Network

 IORC is a member of the Western Organization of Resource Councils.
-WORC is a regional network of grassroots community organizations that include 12,200 members and 39 local chapters across 7 western states.
+WORC is a regional network of grassroots community organizations that include 19,935 members and 39 local chapters across 7 western states.
 WORC helps member groups succeed by providing training and coordinating issue work.
-Based in Billings, Montana, WORC has field offices in Montrose, Colorado, and Washington, D.C.
+Based in Billings, Montana, WORC also has an office in Washington, D.C.

 2. Statewide Organization